 The bottom line is that your eyes are being exposed to a lot of blue light- more than they should be, in fact.
-Excess device usage even has a name: digital eye strain (sometimes called computer vision syndrome).
-But don’t worry- there’s a solution!
+It can disrupt your sleep, leaving you fatigued and unable to excel at your finals.
+But don’t worry- there could be a solution for you!

 What is blue light?

 Blue light is part of the visible light spectrum.
 Despite the tech-sounding name, it occurs naturally in sunlight and is a critical part of your sleep-wake cycle.
-However, when you’re exposed to it for long periods of time, which happens when you stare at a digital screen for too long, problems can arise.
+However, when you’re exposed to it for long periods of time, which happens when you’re studying for too long, problems can arise.